AndroidiOSWebWindowsprint2fax email to fax

-Not sure yet if you want to ditch the old fax machine and make the switch to a cloud based faxing environment?
+Not sure if you want to ditch the old fax machine and make the switch to a cloud-based faxing environment?
 Consider the following when making your decision...

 Advantages of eFaxing

 - Complete mobility: A physical fax machine is tied to a specific location.
 It's certainly not the most convenient piece of machinery to drag along when you are on the move.

 But eFax is completely software based.
 All you need is Internet access and either a computer, your tablet, or even just your smartphone for full fax receiving functionality and sending capabilities that will be satisfy most users.

 This extra step is bypassed with Telebroad's print-to-fax Windows driver.
 It can take any document you have and use the printing function to generate a virtual fax-compatible file that will be efaxed directly to a recipient.

 Our non-Windows users need to convert documents to a PDF before sending them from the TeleConsole app.
 Another choice is to efax documents simply as email attachments.
 The email is sent to a special Telebroad server that handles the entire faxing process.

 In either case there is no physical printing required.
 You save money and trees and avoid paper waste.
 You also save time by not having to scan documents.

 - Full access to any fax and faxing history: A traditional fax machine is just a transition medium.
 It has no archiving capabilities.
 To be able to access any old faxes you would need a laborious system where you scan every fax and store it digitally, preferably on a cloud storage solution.

-But with eFax such system is automatically implemented for you.
+But with eFaxing such a system is automatically implemented for you.
 You don't need to bother with scanning faxes or figuring out any archiving method.
 Any fax you receive is stored digitally on Telebroad's cloud servers and is fully accessible from anywhere.

 With a digital eFax archive your entire faxing history is always readily available.
 It makes it very easy to find specific faxes, not only by date and time but with actual keywords searches.